- 53 mile electric range

 The 2018 Chevrolet Volt is an accomplished and refined extended-range electric car that makes an ideal everyday commuter.

-The 2018 Chevrolet Volt is a dual-personality compact five-door hatchback that can be driven solely on electric power for typical day-to-day driving—but it also offers the backup of a gasoline motor for long-distance trips.
+The 2018 Chevrolet Volt is both, if that's what you're looking for.
+It's a five-door compact hatchback that can be driven up to 53 miles on electricity alone, but offers a backup gasoline motor for longer trips.

 Chevy made only a few changes to the Volt for the 2018 model year.
 Some equipment has been shuffled and new paint colors have been added, and the Volt still is sold in LT and Premier editions.